-In this article, we will discuss the differences between poison sumac and its harmless cousins.
+In this article, we will discuss the differences between the poison sumac bush and its harmless cousins.
 We will also share information to help you identify these plants and make good use of the hardy, colorful, useful harmless sumac.
 Read on to learn more.

 What Is Poison Sumac?